rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

 ### Signal or Signal Producers?

 After this quick introduction of these two concepts you might be wondering when you should use one or another.
-The seem similar, they encapsulate an operation that sends events of its status and we've a set of observers listening to these events.
+They seem similar, they encapsulate an operation that sends events of its status and we've a set of observers listening to these events.
 There's a a small difference though that make signals useful for some scenarios and signal producers for anothers.
 Remember:

 - **Signal:** It's started when it's created.
 - **Signal producer:** It's started when you call its `start()` method.